prl-mushr/mushr-website/content/tutorials/Deep_learning.md

 ### Running the examples:

 #### Running the simulator:
 Find the donkey_sim.exe or donkey_sim.x86_64 file (it will essentially be an application) within the DonkeySim directory.
-On linux, you'll have to give permission for the execution to this application.
+On Linux, you'll have to give permission for the execution to this application.
 You can do this by entering the following command in the terminal:
 ```bash
 $ cd DonkeySim
 $ sudo chmod +x donkey_sim.x86_64